Teaching Artistry with Teachers & Writers Collaborative

 - Poetry Residency (on poetry and music lyrics) in fifth and seventh grades (including special needs) via Teachers & Writers Collaborative, P.S.
 156/I.S.
 392 in Brownsville, Brooklyn, NY, 2014-2015.

 - Creative-Nonfiction Writing Residency (on the Harlem Renaissance) in seventh grade via Teachers & Writers Collaborative, P.S.
 156/I.S.
 392 in Brownsville, Brooklyn, NY, 2012-2013.

 - Creative-Nonfiction Writing Residency (on street fashion) in seventh grade via Teachers & Writers Collaborative, P.S.
 156/I.S.
 392 in Brownsville, Brooklyn, NY, 2011-2012.

-From 2015-2017, she was a member of T&W's Editorial Board for its publication, Teachers & Writers Magazine.
+From 2015-2017, I was a member of T&W's Editorial Board for its publication, Teachers & Writers Magazine.
 The site publishes lesson plans, student writing, interviews with authors, and essays on the art of teaching.

 See more in Press section.